ProCoderMove/abyssence/README.md

-# Abyssence GUI
+# Abyssence

-Frontend for the Abyssence GUI, with love from Heuronics. for queries and suggestions please write to progamermove7@protonmail.com
+Frontend for the Abyssence GCS, with love from Heuronics. for queries and suggestions please write to progamermove7@protonmail.com